 Restarting your computer may assist if the Windows Management Instrumentation service is stuck in a bad state.
 To do so:

-Step 1: Press Win + R keys and then hit Enter to launch the Run dialog.
+Step 1: Press the Win + R keys and then hit Enter to launch the Run dialog.

-Step 2: In the Run window, type “Services.msc” and then press Enter to open the Services tool.
+Step 2: In the Run window, type “Services.msc” and press Enter to open the Services tool.

 Step 3: Locate the WMI Provider Host from the list of running programs and then right-click it and choose “Restart.”
 The wmiprvse.exe process will then restart and, hopefully, resolve the high CPU usage.

 If your CPU utilization is constantly high, another process on your computer may be acting strangely.
 The WMI Provider Host process will consume a lot of CPU if a process regularly seeks a large amount of information from WMI providers.
 The issue is likely with the other process and not the WMI provider host.

 2: Restart your PC

 If you notice your PC is using a large amount of CPU power and your system isn't responding as quickly, as usual, WMI might be hogging the CPU.
 You could restart your PC or even run a scan for malware to get rid of it.